 Dr. John Grohol's Psych Central Mental Health Page, another source of online information on mental health topics.
 Dr. John Grohol's Psych Central Mental Health Page

 Many of the books listed below can be found at UT Libraries and/or the Office of Health Promotion, located in SSB 1.106.
-The Office of Health Promotion provides a lending library of self-help books, audiotapes, videocassettes, and brochures on a variety of topics.

 The Communication Skills Book by Fanning, Patrick, Matthew McKay & Martha Davis New Harbinger, (1995)